 Hope and Understanding

 Suicide Attempt Survivors are increasingly publishing their narratives in books, speaking at conferences, and revealing their experiences online.
-Their stories are offering hope to those at risk by showing them that they are not alone, and by exemplifying the fact that it is OK to engage in real conversation about suicidality.
+Their stories are offering hope to those considering suicide by showing them that they are not alone, and by exemplifying the fact that it is OK to engage in real conversation about suicidality.

 Many case histories of those who have attempted have been documented in the past, but compared to the study of narratives of those who have actually died by suicide – through psychological autopsies, for example – the number of stories has been minimal.
 Fortunately, the early 21st Century has seen a sharp rise in published accounts of attempt survivors.